voidshine/dameo_book/Game02.md

 Diagr.
 16

-Black's material advantage must not be misleading, for if White gets a second king, Black will be no laughing matter.
+Black's material advantage must not be misleading, for if White gets a second king, it will be no laughing matter for Black.
 In this position, preventive defence manoeuvres such as

 *25...    g1d1*